This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 Thailand confirmed a further five cases on Friday, bringing the total number to 19.

 Four out of the five new cases are Chinese citizens from Wuhan.
 The fifth case is a Thai taxi driver.
-He is the first Thai citizen infected with the virus who has no record of traveling to China, but was exposed to individuals who had traveled from China.
+He is the first Thai citizen infected with the virus who has no record of traveling to China.
+However, he was exposed to individuals who had traveled from China.
 Two of the 19 cases are Thai citizens.

 Thai airports are now screening all Chinese visitors for symptoms.
 Thai citizens are also being asked to report anyone who seems to have fallen ill after recently traveling from China.